Guardian Back Issues

 Published by the folks at:

 Click on word for article.
-Click on Issue # for list of what else is in the issue.
+Click on Issue # to see what else is in the issue.

 See Sade's Favorite Toy

 De Truth about De Sade.
 A fascinating look at the "Divine Marquis" by our own Mitch Kessler.
 It was the Cover Story of Issue #29.
-It's not what you might expect.
+He's not what you might expect.

-Did you know that the Marquis was a bisexual switch in reality?
+Did you know that the Marquis de Sade was a bisexual switch in real life?

 See our Canes CLICK here